sseanik/Career-Fairs-Connect/README.md

 ## [Live Demo](https://elastic-lichterman-7198a0.netlify.app/)

+The Frontend was built ontop of React with create-react-app and Redux Toolkit.

+### Frontend Features:

+* Landing Page with feature previews, testimonials and an overall introduction into the application
+* Full responsiveness through the entire application
+* Light/Dark mode toggle that works throughout the entire application
+* Management of three different types of users (i.e. University, Employer, Student) and management of their perspectives and restrictions using Redux Toolkit
+* Dynamic colourisation of sections, i.e. Taking the logo of a university or employer, the most dominant colour is extracted, and then applied to their respective stall interface
+* A useable calendar interface built ontop of the FullCalendar API that allows for viewing, creating, editing and deleting of scheduled presentations
+* A data table built ontop of the Elementz table library that allows for displaying, filtering and searching for information over the table

 ## [Backend Demo](http://ec2-13-55-22-199.ap-southeast-2.compute.amazonaws.com/swagger/)

 The Backend Swagger API documentation is available to view the endpoints and models used.
 The Django REST framework was used for the backend API.